Schlaefer/Saito/README.md

 ##### Requirements

-* PHP `>=5.3`
+* PHP `>=5.4.0`
 * Apache with `mod_rewrite` enabled
 * [Composer](https://getcomposer.org/) (unless you use `git` and `zip` files for everything)

 [Install via composer](https://github.com/PhileCMS/Phile/wiki/%5BHOW-TO%5D-Installation#installation---method-two-the-nerd-way) or clone (download) this repo and extract into your server web root.

 Open the root of PhileCMS on you web server.
-If you are using MAMP, that would be [http://localhost:8888/Phile](http://localhost:8888/Phile).
+If you are using the default MAMP install, that would be [http://localhost:8888/Phile](http://localhost:8888/Phile).
 Using WAMP, [http://localhost/Phile](http://localhost/Phile).
 If you are using something else, you probably know how to run a typical PHP site.

-On first run you will hit a setup page. **Follow the instructions to complete the installation**.
+On first run you will hit a setup page. **Follow the instructions on the [setup page](https://github.com/PhileCMS/Phile/blob/master/content/setup.md) to complete the installation**.

 ## Plugins

 Phile can be extended with a wide variety of plugins.
 You can also overwrite the default plugins in order to add extra functionality, speed, or features.

-Once a plugin is installed, you then need to enable it.
-Check out the [default_config.php](https://github.com/PhileCMS/Phile/blob/release/1.0.0/default_config.php#L19) for some examples.
+Help make Phile better by checking out the GitHub repoistory and submitting pull requests.

 ##### With composer